kusma/kusma.github.io/about.md

 as well as [fuselibs](https://github.com/fusetools/fuselibs-public), which is the core of the UI engine.

-I've previously worked at [Hue AS](http://hue.no/), building big-scale data visualization software for the Oil and Gas industry.
+I've also previously worked at [Hue AS](http://hue.no/), building big-scale data visualization software for the Oil and Gas industry.

 Before that, I was one of the first employees at Falanx Microsystems (later aquired by ARM), where I worked on the